 Sometimes the exercises may initially cause an increase in symptoms as the brain and the body adjust to the new movements.
 As you practise the exercises, your symptoms should decrease and your balance should improve.
 Any secondary symptoms such as muscle tension and headaches should also resolve.
 Please do make contact with your physiotherapist if you are experiencing any side effects.

-Call 01 806 30 30 and ask to make an appointment with Lesley or Emma for treatment for vertigo.
+Call 01 806 30 30 and ask to make an appointment with Lesley or Mariola for treatment for vertigo.